 Thomas J. Tarantino currently serves on the Lake County Board of Developmental Disabilities.
 Tom also serves on the Board of Directors of Montessori School at Holy Rosary, and acts as pro bono general counsel to numerous charities, including the Children’s Museum of Cleveland, the Montessori School at Holy Rosary and Little Italy Redevelopment Corporation.
 Tom is also actively engaged in supporting other charities serving mentally retarded and/or disabled children and adults.

 David M. Cuppage currently serves as an arbitrator for the Cuyahoga County Court of Common Pleas, and is actively involved in supporting charities for performing arts.

 Scott D. Simpkins currently serves as an Assistant Arbitrator for the Cuyahoga County Court of Common Pleas.
-Scott has volunteered for numerous civic and charitable organizations including the Clifton Arts and Music Fest, the Warehouse District Fest, the Cleveland Synergy Foundation, and Dancin’ in the Streets which benefits the AIDS Taskforce of Greater Cleveland.
+Since 2015, Mr. Simpkins has served as a Board Member of the non-profit community development corporation Cudell Development, Inc. Scott has also volunteered for numerous civic and charitable organizations including the Clifton Arts and Music Fest, the Warehouse District Fest, the Cleveland Synergy Foundation, and Dancin’ in the Streets which benefits the AIDS Taskforce of Greater Cleveland.

 Stewart D. Roll has served as a member of the Board of Directors of the Hudson, Ohio Chamber of Commerce, has served on the Hudson planning and zoning commission, and has been active in Rotary and Kiwanis.